WVURAIL/dspira/_posts/2020-08-17-AssemblingtheCAN.md

 ### Attaching the Feedthrough Antenna

 The feedthrough antenna is soldered onto the paint thinner can.
-First use the soldering iron or hot air gun to melt enough solder to surround the 1/4 inch hole and also be a pool of solder the size of the base of the SMA connector.
+Use the soldering iron or hot air gun to melt solder around the 1/4-inch hole.
+Make a solder pool as wide as the SMA connector's base.
 Let the solder cool.
 Drop the feedthrough antenna into the hole  copper wire side down.
 Look into the paint thinner can and center the feedthrough antenna in the 1/4 inch hole.
 You do not want the copper wire or solder touching the metal can.
 Use the hot air gun to heat up the SMA connector, ring of solder, and metal can.
-When all three pieces are at the correct temperature, the solder will liquify and pull the SMA connector down level with the metal can.
+When all three pieces reach the correct temperature, the solder liquefies.
+It pulls the SMA connector level with the can.
 This should be  a solid connection between the metal can and the SMA connector.
 Click on the video link to watch a demonstration of attaching the feedthrough antenna.

 https://youtu.be/dH5D2EP3ODM